And greetings to you, thrill seekers, music lovers, conversationalists all across.

 Well, that's great.

-Uh this whole thing, this whole election boils down to one word, attendance.
+This whole thing, this whole election boils down to one word, attendance.

-Uh, you know, one of those great philosophers, Woody Allen once said, 90 90% of success is showing up, and this is exactly I mean, you got my thunder immediately.
+You know, one of those great philosophers, Woody Allen, once said, 90% of success is showing up.

 This is exactly what the Democrats and the mainstream media are totally focused on.

-They know that they could manipulate us and they could kind of uh swing us like a three-card Monty game.
+They know that they could manipulate us and they could kind of swing us like a three-card Monty game.

-And you know, it's guys like you and uh me locally who are trying to bring this out, but you know, unfortunately, uh a lot of a lot of the right-wing media is buying into this.
+And, you know, it's guys like you and me locally who are trying to bring this out.

 Well, some of them are.

-Desire to be different, desire to stand out, desire not to be considered to be uh uh part of the club, part of the crowd or uh uh an echo chamber to be independent, uh uh some people want to curry favor with the drive-by media to get to get respect and so forth.
+Desire to be different, desire to stand out, desire not to be considered to be part of the club, part of the crowd, or an echo chamber to be independent.

-I mean, the the the reasons run the gamut.
+I mean, the reasons run the gamut.

-But there's no question that suppressing turnout is the primary objective of the Democratic Party and of the drive-by media, and they're gonna be doing it throughout the election for the next uh two and a half weeks.
+But there's no question that suppressing turnout is the primary objective of the Democratic Party and of the drive-by media.

-Uh they're gonna continue to run stories and go out and try as hard as they can to find angry Christian conservatives who are fed up with the Foley scandal and they're gonna just stay home and they're gonna make it look like those numbers are huge.
+They're going to continue to run stories and go out and try as hard as they can to find angry Christian conservatives who are fed up with the Foley scandal and they're going to stay home.

 I've seen enough shenanigans in the drive-by media blowing up a truck themselves, simulating a natural explosion on dateline.

-The only guy in the town that thinks it, and I find out that he appears on all these networks periodically and has for the last two years, I forget his name now.
+And I find out that he appears on all these networks periodically and has for the last two years.

-Speaking of the Foley thing is is about that.
+Speaking, the Foley thing is about that.

 After interviewing 40 congressional pages, FBI agents have yet to turn up any evidence of direct sexual contact between underage pages and former Congressman Mark Foley.

-Forty interviews.
+40 interviews.

-Now, I don't know what kind of resources are being applied there, but the the resources given to this Foley thing, the FBI all over the country talking to people left and right, is a little bit out of proportion here to some of the actual sexual predation that's going on in this country.
+Now, I don't know what kind of resources are being applied there, but the resources given to this Foley thing, the FBI all over the country talking to people left and right, is a little bit out of proportion here to some of the actual sexual predation that's going on in this country.

-In fact, there's a story today, his husband doesn't qualify for his pension benefits or something, and it's just totally unfair.
+His husband doesn't qualify for his pension benefits or something.

 And yet the Foley story stands aside by itself as something unique and has never happened before.